2023 AFCONQ: CAF Drops Abuja Stadium, Approves Uyo For Super Eagles | Nigeria News Headlines Today

 The Super Eagles will host Sao Tome and Principe in their final match of the qualifiers in September.

-Jose Peseiro’s side top Group A of the 2023 AFCON qualifiers with nine points and need a point from their next game against…
+Jose Peseiro’s side top Group A of the 2023 AFCON qualifiers with nine points and needed a point from their next game against Sierra Leone to secure a place in Cote d’Ivoire.